MetalbolicX/rescript-elym/README.md

 ## Technologies used

-* [ReScript](https://rescript-lang.org/), a strong stat typed functional language the compiles to JavaScript.
+* [ReScript](https://rescript-lang.org/), a strong typed functional programming language the compiles to JavaScript.

 ## License